piyushmundhra/MovieRecommender/README.md

  ## Installation/Usage
  > Instructions on installing and running your application:
  > * Python environment details:
  >   * The program required you to be running Python 3.0 or above.
-This can be checked with <code>$ python3 --version</code>
+This can be checked with <code>$ python --version</code>
  > * Dependancies
  >   * Pandas: Once we are sure that the installation is Python 3.0 or above, we import pandas using <code>$ pip install pandas</code>.
  > * Downloading and running program: